What are stereotactic radiosurgery and stereotactic radiation therapy?

 - The therapists may come into the room at times during your treatment to re-position the accelerator.
 The treatment is delivered from different positions so you may feel the treatment table move.

 - The actual treatment time is about 10 minutes.
-You will be in the treatment room approximately 30 minutes.
+You will be in the treatment room for approximately 30-60 minutes which including treatment and repositioning to ensure the quality of treatment.

 - Each day you will be given the time for your next treatment.